 15. Grant writer

-If you have a way with words and are looking for ways to use your talents for good, you consider becoming a grant writer.
-Non-profit organizations, charitable foundations and researchers have a great need for these professionals, as they are essential for securing funding and furthering the work of many institutions.
+What they do: If you want to use your writing talent to make a difference, consider becoming a grant writer.
+Non-profit organizations, charitable foundations and researchers have a great need for these professionals, as they are essential for furthering the work of many institutions: they write grant proposals and funding requests to convince potential donors to offer financial support.

-To tap into this profession, you’ll need to have a degree in a relevant field such as English literature, communications, marketing or journalism.
+How to become: To tap into this profession, you’ll need to have a degree in a relevant field such as English literature, communications, marketing or journalism.

 16. Lobbyist

-To succeed as a lobbyist, you need a bachelor’s degree in political science, journalism, communications or public relations, and excellent research and persuasion skills.
+How to become: To succeed as a lobbyist, you need a bachelor’s degree in political science, journalism, communications or public relations, and excellent research and persuasion skills.

 17. Conservationist